 According to Brown University, “Good writing is essential to learning.
 Across the disciplines, scholars, teachers, and students write to explore ideas, uncover nuances of thought, and advance knowledge.
 Writing is not only a medium through which we communicate and persuade; it is also a means for expanding our capacities to think clearly.”

 The written word is the prime academic medium of expression.
-College admissions officers want to make sure that you have the tools to participate in the academic process, and writing is first on that list.
+Of course, college admissions officers want to make sure that you have the tools to participate in the academic process; and writing is first on that list.
 So, for the love of Bacon, know how to use a semicolon.

 2. What value will you add to our campus community?

 If you have ever spent time on a college campus, you have likely seen signs of life outside of the library.
 From the skydiving club (they exist) to the volunteer center, universities are communities of whole people, not just academicians.

 Admissions officers want to know the sort of person they are bringing into their community.
 Your essay is an opportunity for you to show that you are determined, compassionate, generous, reflective, active, ambitious, dedicated, focused, joyful.
 A focused and generous student will be a better community member while on campus and a better ambassador for the university as an alumnus than a directionless and self-concerned student.
 Show them what that you have the character traits they want (contact us at Empowerly if you need assistance determine which traits are most valued at your top school).